mason23zh/Airports_Data/README.md

 #### All METARs that does not belong to Navdata are removed.

-#### The default returning results will be 10 as no 'limit' is added.
+#### The default returning results will be 10 as if no 'limit' is added.

 #### The data will be updated every 10 minutes.